lumenpink/andrewrico.com-2020/src/terms/terms.md

 ---
 title: "Term Of Use"
-description: "This is the Term Of Use page"
+description: "Term Of Use Page"
 layout: "layouts/layout-simple.njk"
 tags: ["page"]
 ---